1969 RAF Mildenhall C-130 theft: Allegations C-130 was shot down

 Peter Nash was a senior aircraftman at RAF Wattisham with 29 Squadron.
 It was an airbase with a Quick Reaction Alert squadron.
 According to Nash, he was involved with preparing three English Electric Lightnings.
 Two of them took off, loaded with missiles.

 In his 2011 book Lightning Boys Rick Groombridge claims that an American exchange pilot took over his aircraft at Wattisham and returned to base minus one missile.
 Groombridge declined to be interviewed by the BBC but stands by his story.
 Nash disputes this account - he was chief armourer and says both aircraft returned to base with all four missiles unused.

 Nash says that a few weeks after the event he went on a course and met another armourer from RAF Chivenor.
 Nash says he was told that at least one Hawker Hunter was scrambled.
-The other armourer also claimed that the pilot in question returned to base minus missiles, that the pilot was met by RAF police for a secret debrief along with his plane's gun-camera.
+The other armourer also claimed that the pilot in question returned to base minus missiles, that the pilot was met by RAF police for a secret debrief along with his plane's gun camera.
 Nash himself keeps an open mind but says it would be within the capabilities of the Hawker Hunter to have intercepted the missing aircraft.
 The scope for this claim must be viewed with some scepticism as RAF Hunters were never fitted for, nor ever carried air to air missiles.
-Some marks did carry air to ground rockets, and most types had 4 30mm cannons.
+Some marks did carry air to ground rockets, and most types had four 30mm cannons.

-Rediscovery of wreck

-The wreck was rediscovered in 2018.